Giona2/Portable-Assembly-Interpreter/planning/PASM Syntax.md

 # Interface API
 The interface will be baked into the interpreter.
 The alternative would've been making it in iasm, but I'd have to completely flesh out the language first which is entirely unrealistic.
 I'll be adding API functionality as-needed

+# Function Management
+Six function arg registers will be available for the sole purpose of passing arguments to functions and handling return statements

+#